NZX23/ScoreTranscriber/README.md

 ScoreTranscriber implements a **two-stage transformer-based Mixture-of-Experts (MoE)** architecture.
 The system first interprets the performance MIDI, estimating quantized rhythmic values, identifying potential performance errors, and predicting hand assignments (for piano).
 A second transformer then maps this structured intermediate representation into full **MusicXML**, producing a human-readable score.

-Demonstrations, audio samples, side-by-side score comparisons, and additional evaluation artifacts are available online.
+Demonstrations, audio samples, side-by-side score comparisons, and additional evaluation artifacts are available in the links below.

 ---